gacha/Gnome3_AppMenuEditor/README.markdown

-A GUI for manipulating the Application menu of gnome 3, because it is not as easy as it should be.
+A GUI for manipulating the Application menu of Gnome 3, because it is not as easy as it should be.

+See the "Downloads" tab  for the latest binaries.

 Current State:
 Main features are complete.
 You can add/remove/edit desktop entries!
 Does not support multi-language entry editing, as that is a very complex side of desktop entries that I really don't need.